Bentonville, AR Child Custody Attorney

 The financial situation of a parent is a large factor when determining child custody.
 The court will want to know whether the parent has the means to support the child and their needs.
 For example, if a parent is not employed when the custody hearing takes place, this will not work in their favor.

 Additionally, if a parent does not have enough space in their home for their child to live comfortably, this may also affect the custody hearing.
+If the parent’s current dwelling would not support physical custody but the parent has plans to move into a more suitable environment in the near future, the court will consider this and maybe even stipulate in the order that the arrangement change pending the parent completing their move.

 In times past, the court would typically be inclined to reward a mother with custody of a child.
 However, courts have done away with making child custody decisions that typically benefit the mother in exchange for a totality of the circumstances approach.
 This means that fathers should not be worried that the court will not be open to their claims.